FAMILY LAWYERS - AIKEN, SC

 Cost is certainly a legitimate concern, but the question cannot be easily answered until I know the facts of your particular case.
 Each case is unique because of the issues that may be in dispute, the people involved, and the difficulty that is anticipated in obtaining the desired outcome.

-We offer a free 30 minute consultation in which we will discuss your concerns and your goals and I will tell what I believe to be the best way to meet your goals.
+We offer a consultation in which we will discuss your concerns and your goals and I will tell what I believe to be the best way to meet your goals.
 Generally within that time frame both you and I can tell whether or not we will be a “good fit” for one another.
 If so, I will then quote an initial retainer, which will be credited as a deposit toward your total fees.

 Some uncontested cases can be handled on a flat fee basis, but almost all contested cases are billed on an hourly basis.
 The number of hours billed depends on many things, including the issues that will be contested and how easily or difficult it will be to resolve those issues.
 I know you would like a more definitive answer and I would like to give you one.
 I would expect to be able to do so after our initial interview.